Location of Adventure

 An important feature of this polar bear adventure is the limited group size.
 Nature and wildlife are always best experienced in smaller groups, and it is essential on this particular trip so that our guests have plenty of room on board the tundra vehicles.
 The Tundra Lodge holds 32 guests plus staff, but we limit our group to approximately 29 guests.
-We divide up further for our tundra wildlife-viewing drives, generally accommodate 16 guests per Polar Rover, which leaves plenty of room to move about the vehicles as we are viewing and photographing bears.
+We divide up further for our tundra wildlife-viewing drives, generally accommodating no more than 17 guests per Polar Rover, which guarantees a window seat for each guest and leaves plenty of room to move about the vehicles as we are viewing and photographing bears.

 Specialized 4x4 Land Rovers and Land Cruisers